midonet/midonet/docs/networking-basics.md

 protocol).
 To find a MAC address with ARP, a node sends a broadcast packet requesting the owner of the IP address of interest to respond back with its MAC address.
 If no reply is received after several tries, traffic delivery is aborted with a "no route to host" error.
+If a reply is received, the node records the contents of the reply in an *ARP cache* so it won't have to make an ARP request for other packets for the same destination.

 Routers use the "next hop" field of the route to determine the L2 address to use on their egress link when they forward the packet.
 If the next hop